Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 \subsection{Slicing an anneal schedule with a pause}

 In the experiments of Section~\ref{sec:simulations}, we also aim to investigate the effect of inserting a pause into the anneal process.
 Fig.~\ref{fig:pausing_schedule} illustrates an annealing schedule that includes a pause (the black line), and a series of slicing schedules (green, red, and blue lines).
 Specifically, the annealing with pause schedule in Fig.~\ref{fig:pausing_schedule} starts with 500 microseconds regular anneal, at which a pause of 1000 microseconds is inserted.
 Afterwards, the normal anneal schedule is resumed until it reaches the total anneal time of 2000 microseconds.
-Slicing the anneal before and during the pause allows us to observe how the energy of the ground state evolves even while the Hamiltonian evolution is halted.
+Slicing the anneal before and during the pause allows us to observe the state evolution even while the Hamiltonian evolution is paused.